fasrc/helmod/doc/README.md

 ## Intro

-The following is an example of building a simple GNU autotools style software package, i.e. something that uses `configure`/`make`/`make install` with standard options.
+The following is an example of building a simple GNU-toolchain-style software package, i.e. something that uses `configure`/`make`/`make install` with standard options.
 This specifically uses the automake hello-world example, `amhello-1.0.tar.gz`, distributed with automake.
 The basic workflow is: